plausible/docs/docs/custom-event-goals.md

 In some cases, the tracking classes might be added to a wrapper `<div>` element (parent to the element you want to track), but don't worry, Plausible will still be able to track clicks on the child element if its parent has the necessary classes.

-If the class name format has been changed by your CMS, Plausible will most likely not be able to track it.
+If your CMS overrides the format of your class names, Plausible will most likely not be able to track it.
 If that's the case, please keep reading the below instructions.

 #### Does the element you want to track have an `id` attribute, or can you add one?